This one image shows how wearing a mask has become political

 With this kind of behavior, one expects that this pandemic will continue for some time.

-As further evidence of the polarization around this issue, many people suspected that this was a PhotoShop job or otherwise somehow fake.
+As further evidence of the polarization around this issue, many people suspected that this was a Photoshop job or otherwise somehow fake.
 Given Hazeltine’s sparse interest in Twitter, it hardly seems like she’s chasing faves and RTs.
 In fact, her post has just 753 hearts as of Sunday night.
 Other accounts shared it and racked up an order of magnitude more.
 But in an effort to quell the notion that it was fake, Hazeltine’s sister, a nurse practitioner, shared the live version of the photo several hours after her sister’s original post:

 Since folks have asked.
 Here is the live version of the photo my sister, Jessica Hazeltine took on her way from CLE to BNA for a visit.
 Yes it’s real.
 No it’s not photoshopped. pic.twitter.com/tBXDJAlQGi